 My passion for helping others overcome functional limitations, was born out of my own struggles as a sportsman with injury, chronic pain and symptoms of ill-health.
-A discontentment with the lack of logical answers within the standard medical/rehabilitation approach, fueled my journey to seek better solutions.
+Discontentment with the lack of logical answers within the standard medical/rehabilitation approach, fueled my journey to seek better solutions.

 In a career of competitive rugby that spanned 22 year, I spent many hours in the hands of capable physiotherapists who helped me recover from game to game.
-My underlying movement imbalances (or weak-links) were however never addressed.
-This eventually caught up with me, and halfway into a season of professional rugby in Europe, I was forced into retiring at age 29 due to chronic pain, which no sports doctor or physiotherapist could identify the cause of in the following 18 months.
+My underlying movement imbalances (or weak-links) were however never identified or addressed.
+This eventually caught up with me, and halfway into a season of professional rugby in Europe, I was forced into retiring at age 29 due to chronic pain.
+No sports doctor or physiotherapist could identify the cause of my pain in the following 18 months.

 My experience of a rehabilitation system that is entirely focused on the treatment of symptoms, with a complete lack of holistic movement evaluation, challenged me to seek answers beyond what was offered within the contemporary model.
 This journey has progressively led me to discovering the work of pioneers who has changed the way we look at movement and well-being.

 My holistic perspective on human functioning is a product of experiential and conscious living.
-Therefore, although I originally qualified as a Sports Conditioning Trainer, I developed an approach that strives to overcome the reductionist view of looking at movement problems, as is common in the Western approach.
-My system bridges the gap that exist between treatment of symptoms (therapy), and the evaluation and training of movement (exercise).
-As movement therapist I've incorporated a combination of methodologies ranging from deep tissue- and trigger point therapy, to Osteopathic and MET mobilization techniques.
+I have therefore developed an approach that strives to overcome the reductionist view of looking at movement problems, as is common in the Western culture.
+My system bridges the gap that exist between the treatment of symptoms (therapy), and prescription of exercise on assumed fully 'functional' bodies.
+As movement therapist I've incorporated a combination of methodologies ranging from deep tissue and fascial release, trigger point therapy, to Osteopathic and MET mobilization techniques.

-I also have a degree in Psychological Counseling, and strive towards the whole person approach in understanding clients to help address lifestyle imbalances that might be perpetuating their movement problems.
+My studies in psychological counseling has helped my strive towards the whole person approach, particularly when assisting clients to address lifestyle imbalances that might be perpetuating their movement problems.

-Kobus is the first FMS Level 2 Certified Professional in Africa.
+Kobus is the first FMS Level 2 & SFMA Certified Professional in Africa.

 My previous experience includes being the Conditioning Trainer and Head Rugby Coach at two High Schools in Cape Town, and the Conditioning Trainer at two Rugby Clubs in the Western Province and Boland 1st Leagues.
 During this time I was also Strength Coach of individual sporting clients in the CBD of Cape Town.